khundakerfaisal/Android_app_automation_calculator_app_With_Allure_Report/README.md

 ## How to run this project
 - Clone this project ```github.com/khundakerfaisal/Android_app_automation_calculator_app_With_Allure_Report```
 - Open Android Studio and Open the APK file:
-- Set required configuration
+- Set the required configuration
-- Hit this command in cmd for checking the connectivity with emulator : adb devices
+- Hit this command in cmd to check the connectivity with emulator: ```adb devices```
-- Open Appium Server with following command: appium
+- Open Appium Server with the following command: ```appium```
 - Open Appium Inspector
-- Set desired capabilites in json format:
+- Set desired capabilities in json format:
   ```
   {
   "platformName": "android",